Title: Hide and Go Kill

 Word is that the movie spawned the ritual, rather than the other way around.
 Clever producers or PR people invented the game and floated it out to popular message boards as a form of guerrilla marketing where it soon took on a life of its own.

-Tethered is available for pre-order now on Terror Tract Publishing.
+Tethered is available now on Terror Tract Publishing.